 Built in 1967, this is no historic lodge, but it has a colorful history.
 It was named after a Hopi Kachina said to guard the Grand Canyon.
 In 1927, the Fred Harvey Co. built a motor lodge here for the Santa Fe Railroad Co. to accommodate those travelers who were opting to drive rather than ride the train to the Grand Canyon.
 By 1967, a two-story structure was built to replace more than 100 cabins that had been built or relocated to the property beginning in the 1940s.

 Maswik Lodge Rooms

-Today, the Maswik Lodge has 250 rooms divided between two different areas.
+Today, the Maswik Lodge has 280 rooms divided between two different areas.
 There’s Maswik North composed of 12, two-story buildings, and Maswik South made up of six, two-story buildings.
 What’s the difference?
-Maswik North’s rooms offer air conditioning while Maswik South does not.
-Maswik South’s rooms also are slightly smaller, motel-style rooms.
+Maswik North’s rooms offer air conditioning while Maswik South is closed for a massive renovation.

 For coffee lovers, Maswik North rooms have a Keurig coffee maker.
 But don’t feel guilty about being a bad environmental steward and using the pod to make your coffee.
 The grounds and the K-Cup are shipped off to a facility that turns the grounds to compost and the cup to energy.

-For both Maswik North and Maswik South, there are no elevators in the buildings, so if you are staying on the second floor, you need to have the ability to get up the stairs on your own.
+For both Maswik North, there are no elevators in the buildings, so if you are staying on the second floor, you need to have the ability to get up the stairs on your own.
 There’s a main lodge where you will find the registration desk, as well as the Maswik Food Court and Pizza Pub.
 There’s also a gift shop.

 To reach the rim of the Grand Canyon, you can easily take a shuttle from the property or you can walk.
 If the day is going to be warm, be sure to bring your refillable water bottle with you to stay hydrated and beat the hear.